chjno/MEDP349-Fall17/README.md

 ---

-This course was created with the help of resources shared by [Ricardo Miranda](http://pcomp.wikispaces.com/) and [Grayson Earle](http://graysonearle.com/edu/physcom/) of Hunter College as well as [Dan Shiffman](http://shiffman.net/) and [Tom Igoe](https://itp.nyu.edu/physcomp/) of NYU ITP.
+This syllabus was created with the help of resources shared by [Ricardo Miranda](http://pcomp.wikispaces.com/) and [Grayson Earle](http://graysonearle.com/edu/physcom/) of Hunter College as well as [Dan Shiffman](http://shiffman.net/) and [Tom Igoe](https://itp.nyu.edu/physcomp/) of NYU ITP.